intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	same semantics as vm.swappiness applied to memcg reclaim with all the existing limitations and potential future extensions.

+	If set swappiness=max, memory reclamation will exclusively target the anonymous folio list for both traditional LRU and MGLRU reclamation algorithms.

   memory.peak
 	A read-write single value file which exists on non-root cgroups.